 But when you’re on an open Wi-Fi hotspot or connected directly to the internet via other means, that software firewall is critical.

 Make sure your firewall is enabled before connecting to an open Wi-Fi hotspot.
 Various network-based threats could be present on an untrusted connection, and it’s the firewall’s job to protect you from that.

 Secure your desktop email program

-- Configure your POP3 or IMAP server for accessing your email using the SSL, TLS, or SSL/TLS security options, and usually a different port number.
+- Configure your POP3 or IMAP server for accessing your email using SSL, TLS, or SSL/TLS security options, and usually a different port number.

-With these settings, you can feel secure downloading and sending mail using an open Wi-Fi hotspot.
+Once configured with the proper settings, you can feel secure downloading and sending mail using an open Wi-Fi hotspot.